andy-dam/downloads-folder-sorter/README.md

 This is currently optimized to run on the Windows OS.

 ## To Run: ##
-Download the the download_sort.exe file and run.
+Download the folder and run the download_sort.exe file.